 Poaching was a common occurrence with the Abbey Fishermen who fished the Abbey and Shannon rivers for generations.
 The following are newspaper reports from one of these poaching incidences which lead to the injuring of Michael Clancy.
-Michael Clancy would pass away in 1938 and would be buried in the Clancy Family Plot in St. Mary’s Cathedral.
+Michael Clancy died in 1938 and would be buried in the Clancy Family Plot in St. Mary’s Cathedral.

 Michael Clancy, an Abbey Fisherman, received the contents of a shot gun in the right hand this morning from water bailiffs, who fired to scare him and others off the preserved waters of the Shannon at Castleconnell.
 It was stated that Clancy, with three others, was net fishing with two boats at a place called Poolbeg, close to the old castle, when the bailiffs observed them.
 It being very dark at the time, the alleged poachers were called upon to pull ashore, but they ignored the challenge.